-The old downtown area with the Rokin, Nieuwmarkt (New Market), the Dam and Red Light District is the oldest part of Amsterdam – with a rich history.
-The Dam is actually the core of the city.
-Here you can see the national landmark, raised in 1956 to celebrate the individuals who passed on in World War II.
+The old downtown area with the Rokin, Nieuwmarkt (New Market), the Dam and Red Light District is the oldest part of Amsterdam – with a rich history. Αt the Dam, you can see the national landmark, a white stone pillar that memorializes the victims of World War II.
 The Royal Palace on the Dam was built as the town hall in 1655.
 The Dutch royal family lives in The Hague and only uses this palace for official functions.
-On Dam Square you can discover ‘De Bijenkorf’, Amsterdam’s biggest extravagance retail chain.
+On Dam Square you can discover the department store ‘De Bijenkorf’.
 Another enormous shopping territory is the Kalverstraat which runs from the Dam to Muntplein.
-Other intriguing spots to discover with regards to this area are: Madame Tussauds Museum, Old Church, Public Library, Begijnhof, Chinatown and Spui.
+Other intriguing spots to discover at this area are: Madame Tussauds Museum, Old Church, Begijnhof, Chinatown and Spui.

 The canal belt (Grachtengordel) was created in the 17th century around the old city center.
 Numerous excellent Canal Houses are situated on the Herengracht, Keizersgracht and Prinsengracht with average engineering for these gabled houses.
 In August 2010 the Amsterdam Canal belt was included as an UNESCO World Heritage site.
 In 2013 the waterway belt was 400 years of age.
 When you visit Amsterdam, a boat tour is an absolute necessity to explore and see Amsterdam.
 The 9 streets (de 9 straatjes) is a well known shopping area within the canal belt.
 Amazing, little and one of a kind boutiques, the best second hand shops, hotspot eateries and bars between the primary canals Herengracht, Keizersgracht, Prinsengracht and Singel make these cobbled paths themselves cherished by everybody.
 This is one of the city’s best zones to meander throughout the day.
 Amsterdam’s main entertainment areas are also situated in the canal belt.
 The Rembrandt square (Rembrandtplein) is stuffed with eateries, bars, bistros and clubs.